Mel Alexenberg: Four Corners of America

-A series of eight artworks linking the four corners of United States was created by Alexenberg as the official artist of Miami’s Centennial in 1996 when he was dean at New World School of the Arts.
-Sponsored by National Endowment for the Arts and American Airlines with the participation of the President of United States, Alexenberg's artworks connected Miami, San Diego, Seattle, and Portland (Maine).
-Mayors of these four cities came together in Miami for the opening of his exhibition of multimedia artworks and models of four living sculptures to be photographed as one from outer space.
+A series of eight artworks linking the four corners of United States was created by Alexenberg as the official artist of Miami's Centennial in 1996 when he was dean at New World School of the Arts.
+Alexenberg's artworks connected Miami, San Diego, Seattle, and Portland (Maine).

-A digital artwork was an up-link satellite performance using ABC-TV technology in which dancers at the four corner cities dance with each other in real time, interacting in cyberspace on TV screens throughout North America.
-In a down-to-earth artwork, Mel Alexenberg collected earth from the four corners, mixed them, and placed them in Jerusalem where he took earth that he placed at the geographical center of USA in Lebanon, Kansas.

 Cyberangels: Aesthetic Peace Plan for the Middle East

-Alexenberg’s exhibition Cyberangels: Aesthetic Peace Plan for the Middle East in 2004 at the contemporary art gallery of the Jewish Museum in Prague proposed that peace in the Middle East can emerge from a fresh metaphor in which the Muslim world sees Israel’s existence as Allah’s will.
-This metaphor, derived from Islamic art and thought, invites a shift in perception in which peace between the Arab world and Israel is based upon anomalous patterns in Islamic art.
+Alexenberg's exhibition Cyberangels: Aesthetic Peace Plan for the Middle East in 2004 at the contemporary art gallery of the Jewish Museum in Prague proposed that peace in the Middle East can emerge from a fresh metaphor in which the Muslim world sees Israel's existence as Allah's will.

 The ambassadors of the United States and Israel to the Czech Republic participated in the exhibition opening.
-Alexenberg’s aesthetic peace plan anticipated the 2020 “Abraham Accords” in which United Arab Emirates, Bahrain, and Morocco joined Israel in creating the beginning of a peaceful Middle East and North Africa.
-The colorful explanatory catalog of the exhibition was coupled by the artist’s statement in Leonardo: Journal of the International Society for the Arts, Sciences and Technology (vol. 30, no. 3).
+The explanatory catalog of the exhibition was coupled by the artist's statement in Leonardo: Journal of the International Society for the Arts, Sciences and Technology (vol. 30, no. 3).

 AT&T Circumglobal Cyberangel Flight

-An AT&T sponsored telecommunications art event on October 4, 1989 honoring Rembrandt on the 320th anniversary of his death.
-Alexenberg launched a digitized image of his angel on a circumglobal flight from New York to the Rembrandt Museum in Amsterdam, Israel Museum in Jerusalem, University of the Arts in Tokyo, Museum of Contemporary Art in Los Angeles and back New York.
+An AT&T sponsored telecommunications art event on October 4, 1989, honoring Rembrandt on the 320th anniversary of his death.
+Alexenberg launched a digitized image of a Rembrandt inspired cyberangel via fax, a leading technology of the time, on a circumglobal flight from New York to the Rembrandt House Museum in Amsterdam, Israel Museum in Jerusalem, University of the Arts in Tokyo, Museum of Contemporary Art in Los Angeles and back New York.
 After a five-hour flight around the planet, the deconstructed angel was reconstructed at its starting point.